 A sedative may be given to control excess involuntary muscle contractions or agitation caused by mechanical ventilation.
 These problems can increase pressure within the skull.

-Blood pressure is sometimes lowered, particularly if it was already high.
+Blood pressure is lowered if it is very high.

 Sometimes doctors insert a drain (shunt) into the ventricles of the brain to drain cerebrospinal fluid.
 Removing excess fluid can help lower pressure within the skull.